lucasoriental/lucasoriental_website/README.md

 ## 📌 About this project

-This repository contains the foundation of my professional personal website, currently migrating from React + Vite to a modern stack using **Next.js (App Router)** and **Firebase Firestore** for dynamic content management.
+This repository contains the foundation of my professional website, currently migrating from React + Vite to a modern stack using **Next.js (App Router)** and **Firebase Firestore** for dynamic content management.

 The main goal is to improve performance, scalability, and maintainability by leveraging **Server Side Rendering (SSR)** and Firebase’s flexibility to update data without redeploying.